somex6/Darey.io-Projects/project3.md

 ## STEP 9: Testing the Backend code with Postman

 To test the code in the backend:
--	Open  a postman and create a POST request to the api  `http://<PublicIP-or-PublicDNS>:5000/api/todos`
+-	Opening a postman and creating a POST request to the api  `http://<PublicIP-or-PublicDNS>:5000/api/todos`

 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project1/Post%20request.png)

--	Create a GET request to the API on `http://<PublicIP-or-PublicDNS>:5000/api/todos` which retrieves all existing records from the Todo application
+-	Creating a GET request to the API on `http://<PublicIP-or-PublicDNS>:5000/api/todos` which retrieves all existing records from the Todo application
 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project1/Get%20request.png)

--	Create a DELETE request to the API on `http://<PublicIP-or-PublicDNS>:5000/api/todos/<id of the post>`
+-	Creating a DELETE request to the API on `http://<PublicIP-or-PublicDNS>:5000/api/todos/<id of the post>`
 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project1/Delete%20request.png)

 ## STEP 10: Creating the Frontend

 To create the frontend with react, the following steps are taken:
--	Run the command to scaffold the Todo application in the root directory: `$ npx create-react-app client`
+-	Running the command to scaffold the Todo application in the root directory: `$ npx create-react-app client`
 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project1/Create%20react%20app.png)

 **Installing some dependencies**